cronologic-de/ug_tbt2pcie/README.md

 ```shell
 make latexpdf
 ```
-to compile the project as html or pdf.
-The html (pdf) output is in `build/html/` (`build/latex/`).
+to compile the project as HTML or PDF.
+The HTML (PDF) output is in `build/html/` (`build/latex/`).